Balthasar von Dernbach: Fulda monastery

 When Balthasar's father died in 1560, his mother sent the 12-year-old youth to Fulda monastery, where her brother, Wilhelm Hartmann Klauer von und zu Wohra, was prince-abbot.
 There, Balthasar was raised a Catholic, In 1566, he was ordained a priest in Würzburg.
 In 1570, he was elected his uncle's successor as prince-abbot and confirmed in that position by Pope Pius V. As abbot, Balthasar helped his brothers Otto, Melchior, and Wilhelm attain high office.
-Otto became marshal-provost at Petersberg, Melchior a marshal-bailiff at Brückenau and William became commander of the Teutonic Knights at Kapfenburg und Oettingen.
-Melchior's son, Peter Philip, entered the service of the Prince-Bishopric of Bamberg and later became himself Prince-Bishop of Bamberg and Würzburg.
+Otto became marshal-provost at Petersberg, Melchior a marshal-bailiff at Brückenau, and Wilhelm became commander of the Teutonic Knights at Kapfenburg und Oettingen.
+Melchior's son, Peter Philip, entered the service of the Prince-Bishopric of Bamberg and later became Prince-Bishop of Bamberg and Würzburg.

 Counter-Reformation

 Balthasar immediately adopted a policy of counterreformation.
-In 1571 he called in the Jesuits to found a school and college.
+In 1571, he called in the Jesuits to found a school and college.
 He insisted that the members of the chapter should return to a monastic form of life.
 Whereas his predecessors had tolerated Protestantism, resulting in most of the citizenry of Fulda and a large portion of the principality's countryside professing Lutheranism, Balthasar ordered his subjects either to return to the Catholic faith or leave his territories.

 Exile and return

-These measures were resisted by the chapter, the magistrates and the knights.
+These measures were resisted by the chapter, the magistrates, and the knights.
 After Balthasar repeatedly ignored threats of violence, the knights allied themselves to Julius Echter von Mespelbrunn, prince-bishop of neighbouring Würzburg.
-In 1576, the combined opposition forced Balthasar at Hammelburg to sign a letter of abdication and made Julius Echter administrator on the condition that he would tolerate the knights' religion.
+In 1576, the combined opposition forced Balthasar at Hammelburg to sign a letter of abdication and made Echter von Mespelbrunn administrator on the condition that he would tolerate the knights' religion.
 Balthasar fled to the Archbishop of Mainz, who gave him Castle Bieberstein as residence.

 Balthasar revoked his abdication and sent complaints to Emperor Maximilian II and Pope Gregory XIII to be reinstated.
-The Pope threatened Julius Echter von Mespelbrunn with excommunication if he refused to relinquish his claim to Fulda, but the latter insisted on the matter being settled by lawsuit, which would last more than a quarter century.
-During his years of banishment he directed his care and attention to the seminary at Fulda established by Pope Gregory XIII for students of noble birth.
+The Pope threatened Echter von Mespelbrunn with excommunication if he refused to relinquish his claim to Fulda, but the latter insisted on the matter being settled by lawsuit, which would last more than a quarter century.
+During his years of banishment, von Dernbach directed his care and attention to the seminary at Fulda established by Pope Gregory XIII for students of noble birth.
 Balthasar effected the creation of sixty additional free places for the needy sons of burghers.
 In 1602, the Aulic Council reinstated Balthasar and sentenced the chapter, the knights and the cities to pay a fine and the expenses of the proceedings.
-Upon his return, Balthasar continued his policy of counter-reformation and achieved a complete restoration of Catholicism in the city and the principality.
+Upon his return, 26 years later, Balthasar continued his policy of counter-reformation and achieved a complete restoration of Catholicism in the city and the principality.